UltimateMenu/UltimateMenu/README.md

   <h1><a href="https://www.unknowncheats.me/forum/grand-theft-auto-v/597103-ultimate-menu-yimmenu.html">Ultimate Menu For YimMenu</a></h1>
 </div>

+> [!NOTE]
+> Thank You All For The Support You Gave me on ultimate menu script for modest menu it was fun when it was lasted for over 2 years this project is now closed as modest menu by the legendary kiddion is closed i hope you all to have the best in your real life and for yimmenu version of the script it is now depends on yimura and his dev team either to make it up or down but i think it will be up fr

 > [!WARNING]
 > RIP Cargo Method
 > Yes You Heard it Right Unfotunately The Most Used Money Method Among Modders Just Got Detected So > Just Stay Away From Any Ceo 6 mil script including UltimateMenu if you want to use it just use it with your own risk